 Bomcosy has an LED “filament” bulb that has a great, fun look.
 It is energy saving LED without the unusual look like other LED bulbs.
 Actually, the yellow filaments look very cool.
 The Bomcosy bulb might seem expensive, but let’s put it into perspective.
 The life span is estimated at 30,000 hours.
 Even if you leave the light on 24/7, it would still last almost 3 1/2 years!
 No more bulbs inevitably burning out at an inconvenient time.

+Help reduce your impact on the environment by using eco-friendly, reusable shopping totes.
 Inexpensive cloth bags are available at most grocery stores.
-Or, at least bring bags back and have the bagger reuse them.
-You will be eco-friendly, and the store will save money.
+Or, bring paper/plastic bags back and have the bagger reuse them on your next shopping trip.

-As often as possible, utilize these options.
+As often as possible, utilize the option of sharing a ride.
 You’ll save money for obvious reasons, plus you’ll have more “down time” while you’re riding instead of driving.
 It just might be a stress-buster!
-(Might I even suggest walking?)
+(Might I even suggest walking or biking?)